UDS23/CampusTour/README.md

 4. S Narration
 5. Keys "1"..."5" Travel to Specific Station

-Toggle box on the right to switch to automated tour mode Press box next to it to start automated tour
+Click Toggle the red cylinder on the right to switch to automated tour mode

+Press the yellow box on the left to start the automated tour